biggyd/Python_Scientific_Computing/Chapter2/Project_1.md

 * Your raw codes (.py form).
 Note: All codes must be properly commented!
 * A written report with at least 4 figures.
 Each figure should be accompanied with a paragraph of explanation (<100 words).
 * A README.txt file (optional)

+ The purpose of this project is just to integrate what you have learned so far, and write some Python codes yourself independently.

+ Good Luck!